YottaDB/YDBDoc/ReleaseNotes/ydbr120.rst

 Overview
 +++++++++++++

 YottaDB r1.20 is the most significant release to date from the YottaDB team.
-With the ability to call the data management engine directly from C, and eliminating the need for any application code to be written in M (by separating the M language from the database without compromising either in any way), YottaDB r1.20 represents a historic milestonefor the YottaDB/GT.M code base.
+With the ability to call the data management engine directly from C, and eliminating the need for any application code to be written in M (by separating the M language from the database without compromising either in any way), YottaDB r1.20 represents a historic milestone for the YottaDB/GT.M code base.

 YottaDB r1.20 is built on (and except where explicitly noted, upward compatible with) both `YottaDB r1.10 <https://github.com/YottaDB/YottaDB/releases/tag/r1.10>`_ and `GT.M V6.3-003A <http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V6.3-003_Release_Notes.html>`_.
 Highlights of enhancements and fixes made by the YottaDB team include: